alinedmelo/live-server/README.md

 ### Tasks

-Run the `server` task will compile sass files, watch/reload the browser and inject the html and css files on it.
+Run the `serve` task will compile sass files, watch/reload the browser and inject the html and css files on it.

 ```
-gulp server
+gulp serve
 ```

 ### Paths